Our Literary Nature

 Since the time pictures could be drawn on cave walls, we have tried to express our awe of nature through images, music, worship, and the spoken and written word.
 Nature writing has the power to connect us to the earth and to each other, a symbiosis which continually craves nurturing and protecting.

-Join Tracy Burandt, National Board Certified Teacher of English Language Arts, at Three Waters Reserve for three monthly sessions to explore literature about nature with a community of the curious.
+Join Tracy Burandt, National Board Certified Teacher of English Language Arts, at Three Waters Reserve for monthly sessions to explore literature about nature with a community of the curious.
 Our monthly readings will be rooted in Aldo Leopold’s A Sand County Almanac, and will also incorporate complementary readings by other great poets and prose writers.
 A link or alternate packet of the readings will be provided prior to the sessions.

 During each session, you will have the opportunity to explore the natural and restored landscapes of TWR and reflect, observe, and write or sketch.
 Voluntary sharing of your own work or other writing you have discovered will be encouraged!